Dookudu: Home media

-The television broadcast rights were purchased by MAA TV for ₹54 million.
 Illegally copied versions of the film's DVDs were seized by the Vijayawada city police on 11 October 2011.
-Volga Videos released the film's DVD and VCD on 1 January 2012.
 FICUS Inc., released the overseas DVD on 16 March 2012.
 The film is also available on Disney+ Hotstar.

 Reception

 Critical reception

 Suresh Kavirayani of The Times of India rated it 4 out of 5 and wrote "Dookudu is a typical Srinu Vytla film with a generous sprinkling of comedy.
 His narrative manages to keep the audience engaged until the end of the movie.
 This movie comes as a blessing for not just Mahesh Babu, but also for Tollywood, which is badly in need of a hit, after the recent spate of box office debacles.
 Srinu Vytla and Mahesh Babu have come out with a winner in Dookudu".
 Sify called the film "entertaining" and wrote "Despite the drawbacks, Dookudu holds the power to lure the crowds, with its commercial values.
 It is a bonanza to Mahesh Babu's fans and it will not disappoint the family crowds either."
 IANS rated it 3.5 out of 5 and stated "Dookudu is a treat for Mahesh's fans.
 But others can also enjoy this film for its comedy elements and Mahesh's powerful presence."
+Jeevi of Idlebrain.com rated the film 3.
+5 out of 5 and wrote, "Mahesh Babu delivers an universally acceptable entertainer in the form of Dookudu after a gap of five years.
+Go and watch it".

 In contrast, B. V. S. Prakash of Deccan Chronicle rated the film 3 out of 5 and wrote "Although, it is a tale of an honest cop who is on the trail of a dreaded don, director Sinu Vaitla relies on a band of comedians like Brahmanandam and M.S.
 Narayana to sustain audience interests, before his protagonist accomplishes his mission.
 Audiences have to leave behind their thinking caps at home to enjoy this comic-caper since the screenplay has few gaping holes and is repetitive as well."
 Pavithra Srinivasan of Rediff gave it 2.5 out of 5 and criticised the film's screenplay and logic-defying sequences, but praised Babu's performance, calling his role a "cakewalk" and recommending the film for his fans in particular.
-Ramchander of Oneindia Entertainment wrote "To sum up, Dookudu is just another average entertainer and not in the same league as Mahesh Babu"s earlier blockbusters like Athadu and Pokiri".